Proudly presented by Atrium Health.

 Fun fact: Scenes from The Hunger Games were filmed at the waterfalls in DuPont.

 Glamping explained: It’s basically camping with a little more luxury than your traditional tent and sleeping bag set-up.
-I recently went glamping in Asheville and stayed in a geodesic dome.
-Get all the details of my experience here.
+Get all of the details on the experience here.

 Places to stay

-- Sleep in a geodesic dome at Asheville Glamping from $155/night (Agenda guide)
+- Sleep in a geodesic dome at Asheville Glamping, starting at $145/night (Agenda guide)

-- Spend the night in the Serenity Yurt for $144/night
+- Spend the night in the Serenity Yurt, starting at $120/night

-- Relax in a solar-powered luxury tipi in Boone for $95/night
+- Relax in a solar-powered luxury tipi in Boone, starting at for $101/night

-When: The season opener is April 4th and games run through the end of August (about 70 home games).
+When: The season opener is April 16 (yes, there will be fireworks) and games run through mid-September (about 70 home games).

 Fireworks: The Knights will have a total of 19 firework shows throughout the season

-Thirsty Thursday deal: $5 craft beers, $3 domestic beers and $1 sodas.
-Here’s a full list of promos, including $1 hot dog nights, 9 celebrity nights and 4 bobblehead nights.
+Thirsty Thursday deal: $5 craft beers, $3 domestic beers, and $1 sodas.
+Here’s a full list of promos, including $1 hot dog nights, celebrity nights, and bobblehead nights.

 Details: Expect indoor and outdoor beer stations along with live music on two stages

-Details: April 25 – 28 at the USNWC.
-Admission is free and it’s $6 to park.
+Details: April 24-26 at the USNWC.
+Admission is free, and it’s $6 to park.
 If you participate in any competitions or races, there’s a $40 pre-registration fee ($45 day of).
 That fee allows you to participate in all of Tuck Fest’s races and competitions.
 Register here.

 Stuff to experience: